 Following an undergraduate degree in French at St John’s College, Oxford (2012-16), in 2017, I completed an AHRC-funded MPhil in European, Latin American and Comparative Literatures and Cultures at the University of Cambridge, where I was Fitzwilliam College’s Robert Lethbridge Scholar in Modern Languages.
 I am currently studying for a DPhil in Medieval and Modern Languages (French) under the supervision of Professor Nikolaj Lübecker, funded by the Oxford University AHRC Doctoral Training Partnership – Sir Ivor Roberts Graduate Scholarship at Trinity College.

 I am firmly committed to access and outreach initiatives, and particularly to widening participation in modern languages and the humanities.
-I have lectured, and led seminars and workshops for secondary and sixth form students for the Faculty, OxNet Humanities, and the London Centre for Languages and Cultures, on topics such as subtitling, technology and literature, key questions in critical theory, and surrealism.
+I have lectured, and led seminars and workshops for secondary and sixth form students for the Faculty, Oxford Pathways, OxNet Humanities, and the London Centre for Languages and Cultures, on topics including subtitling, technology and literature, key questions in critical theory, surrealism, and nineteenth-century poetry.

 Other interests include translation, and collaborative interdisciplinary projects.
 In 2016-17, I acted as project editor on the John Fell-funded Bringing Proust’s Imaginary Music to Life project led by Dr Jennifer Rushworth, UCL (featured on the Oxford Arts Blog).
 I am also the 2017-19 postgraduate representative for the Association for the Study of Modern and Contemporary France.